metadatacenter-attic/geo-ingestor-deprecated/README.md

    java -jar ./target/geo-ingestor-${version}-jar-with-dependencies.jar <GEOmetadb Database File> <CEDAR JSON Instances Output Directory> <Start Series Index> <Number of Series>
 ```

-A class called ```GEOmetadb2GEOFlat``` produces a simmplified flat CEDAR templates that can be used for indexing purposes.
+A class called ```GEOmetadb2GEOFlat``` produces a simplified flat CEDAR templates that can be used for indexing purposes.

 To run ```GEOmetadb2GEOFlat``` with Maven: